-Lounavoima Oy's task is to use unrecyclable municipal waste collected by LSJH and convert it into energy.
-In accordance with its task, Lounavoima Oy is building a Waste-to-Energy plant in Korvenmäki, Salo.
-The plant will begin operation in 2021.
-Lounavoima operates under the Mankala cost-price model, which means that the company provides services to its shareholders at cost.
+Lounavoima’s waste-to-energy plant began operating in Salo in 2021.
+Lounavoima’s task is to use unrecyclable municipal waste collected by LSJH and convert it into energy safely, efficiently and ecologically.
+The company operates under the Mankala cost-price model, meaning that it provides services to its shareholders at cost.

-Southwest Finland’s own Waste-to-Energy solution will produce cleaner energy for living
+Southwest Finland’s own waste-to-energy plant will produce cleaner energy for households

-- It will convert unrecyclable municipal solid waste into local energy
+- converts unrecyclable municipal solid waste into local energy

-- It will lower the greenhouse gas emissions produced by energy production and waste transports
+- lowers the greenhouse gas emissions of energy production and waste transports

-A modern Waste-to-Energy plant as part of the growing circular economy
+Modern waste-to-energy plant as part of a growing circular economy